Learning Support (previously Special Education) Update

 These are the next steps in the Learning Support Update.

 On 24 November 2016, the Minister of Education Hon.
-Hekia Parata announced the next steps in improving learning support for children and young people.
+Hekia Parata announced the next steps in improving learning support (external link) for children and young people.

 The Learning Support Update will implement: